Bills Digest No. 32, 2024-25

 Key points

-• The Free TAFE Bill would facilitate the ongoing provision of financial assistance to the states and territories (the States), in connection with the provision of Free TAFE and vocational education and training (VET) places.
+• The Free TAFE Bill 2024 (the Bill) would facilitate the ongoing provision of financial assistance to the states and territories (the states), towards delivering Free TAFE and vocational education and training (VET) places, from 2027 onwards.

-• The Bill enshrines into legislation the Fee-Free TAFE policy, which has delivered Fee-Free TAFE places since the beginning of 2023.
+• The Bill enshrines into legislation policy relating to the Fee-Free TAFE program, which has delivered Fee-Free TAFE places since the beginning of 2023.

-• Through Fee-Free TAFE, the Government together with the States funds training places related to areas of local and national priority—with priority given to specific groups who experience social and economic exclusion—thereby making these places free for students.
+• Through Fee-Free TAFE, the Government, together with the states, funds training places related to areas of local and national priority—with priority given to specific groups who experience social and economic exclusion—thereby allowing for these places to be free for students (dependent upon the terms of the agreement between the Commonwealth and the relevant state).

-• The Bill sets out the parameters for funding ‘Free TAFE’ (FT) places through the States, the requirement for a FT agreement to be in place between the Commonwealth and the States, and what the agreements should entail in regard to the terms and conditions for the funding.
+• The Bill sets out the parameters for funding ‘Free TAFE’ (FT) places through the states, the requirement for a FT agreement to be in place between the Commonwealth and the states, and key matters that the agreements should contain.

-• The Bill also includes a requirement for the Commonwealth Minister responsible for skills and training to consult with the Ministerial Council made up of respective State Ministers, prior to legislating any amendments to the Act.
+• The Bill includes a requirement for the Commonwealth minister responsible for skills and training to consult with the Ministerial Council made up of respective state ministers and table a consultation report, prior to legislating any amendments to the Act.

-• Several unions have welcomed the Bill as providing ongoing certainty for a policy that they consider reduces financial barriers for qualifications and assists in addressing skills shortages.
+• State governments, several unions and TAFE organisations have welcomed the Bill as providing ongoing certainty for a program that they consider reduces financial barriers for qualifications and assists in addressing skills shortages.

 House introduced in: House of Representatives